Young Driver Insurance on Your Parents' Car

-Can I drive my parents’ Car?
+Can I drive my parents’ car?
 What about insurance?

 Can I drive my parents' car without insurance?

 No, you'll need at least third party car insurance if you want to drive your parents' car.
-You must be properly insured if you drive on the public road, no matter how short the distance, even if your parents have given their permission for you to drive the car, and even if they have their own insurance policy covering the vehicle.
+You must be properly insured if you drive on the public road, no matter how short the distance, even if your parents have given their permission for you to drive the car, and even if they have their own insurance policy on the vehicle.

 How to make sure you're properly insured to drive your parents' car